Topics: Blog Code Compliance

 2025: Reshape Phase 1 Complete, Phase 2 Underway

-These efforts represent a transition from preserving legacy rules to analysis-based, forward-thinking design, opening the door to the 2027 code cycle.
+Phase 2 represents a transition from preserving legacy rules to analysis-based, forward-thinking design, which opens the door to the 2027 code cycle.

 Simplified Navigation